 Transfer-Encoding header specifies the form of encoding used to safely transfer the entity to the user.

-Transfer-Encoding is a hop-by-hop header, that is applying to a message between two nodes, not to a ressource itself.
+Transfer-Encoding is a hop-by-hop header, that is applying to a message between two nodes, not to a resource itself.
 Each segment of a multi-node connection can use different

 Transfer-Encoding values.
 If you want to compress data over the whole connection, use the end-to-end